greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/ghost02.jpg)
 ![](https://github.com/greje656/Questions/blob/master/images/ghost03.jpg)

-While some appreciate the artistic aspect of lens flare, lens manufacturers work hard on trying to minimize these by coating lenses with anti-reflection.
-As Padraic Hennessy points out on his blog, great progress was made with this in the last 20 years.

 ### Lens Interface Description

 Ok let's get into it.
 To trace rays in an optical system we obviously need to build an optical system first.
 This part can be tedious.
 Not only have you got to find the "Lens Prescription" of a lens, you also need to manually parse it.
 For example, parsing the Nikon 28-75mm patent data might look something like this: